lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 #### Show Debug
 This can be used to turn on and off display of portals in the editor, and control the amount of logging.
 Debug will always be set to false on exported projects.
 #### Debug Sprawl
-This mode will only display meshes that sprawl through portals from the room the current camera room.
-Static objects do not always sprawl to neighbouring rooms the moment they cross a portal.
-There is an adjustable leeway, called the `portal margin` (shown in translucent red in the editor) which defines the distance objects can cross before they are considered to sprawl to the neighbouring room.
-You can set this margin globally in the `RoomManager` and you can also override the margin for individual portals in the Inspector.
+This mode will only display meshes that are sprawling through portals from the current camera room.
+Large statics that cross portals are usually the ones you want to sprawl.
+Typical examples might be terrain mesh areas, or large floor or ceiling meshes.
+You usually don't want things like door frames to sprawl to the adjacent room - that is what fine tuning the `Portal margin` is for.
 #### Merge Meshes
 In order to keep drawcalls to a minimum, the system offers the option to automatically merge similar meshes within a room.
 This can increase performance in many cases.
 The culling accuracy is reduced, but as a room is a fairly logical unit for culling, this trade off usually works in your favour.
 #### Plane Simplification